Sports Radio Detroit: Operation format

-SportsRadioDetroit.com was founded as an independent, non-profit media organization providing an AM/FM sports talk alternative in the Detroit market.
+sportsradiodetroit.com was established as an independent media organization offering an alternative to traditional AM/FM sports talk in the Detroit market.

-In comparison to traditional AM/FM sports talk stations in Detroit that host several shows a day and encompass all of its professional teams, sportsradiodetroit.com operates under the "one-to-one" sports talk model.
-Each of Detroit's four professional sports teams (in addition to soccer) have their own independent online podcast/radio broadcast.
-Although the topics generally revolve around each specific team, the shows also includes topics from the national level within each sport (example: Red Wings coverage also includes NHL-wide topics).
+Unlike conventional AM/FM sports talk stations, which feature multiple shows daily and cover all professional teams collectively, sportsradiodetroit.com adopts a "one-to-one" sports talk model.
+Each of Detroit's four major professional sports teams—along with soccer—has its own dedicated online podcast or radio broadcast.
+While these shows focus primarily on their respective teams, they also explore broader, national topics within each sport (e.g., Red Wings coverage includes discussions of NHL-wide news).

-In addition to online radio and podcasts, Sports Radio Detroit delivers traditional digital print content.
-With an emphasis on alternative perspectives driven by fact-based opinions, SRD's staff is composed of experienced broadcasters and writers (from major/minor media companies and organizations) who provide a fresh voice in Detroit media.
+Beyond podcasts and online radio, sportsradiodetroit.com also provides traditional digital print content, delivering a well-rounded experience for sports fans.

 Media affiliations

-Sports Radio Detroit is a member of Detroit Sports Media (formerly the Detroit Sports Broadcasters Association).
+Sports Radio Detroit was a member of Detroit Sports Media, formerly the Detroit Sports Broadcasters Association.
 On December 7, 2019, Roger Castillo of SRD was announced as a board member of the organization.